MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 ### Moving from Classic Hybrid/MFPF Cordova apps to standard Cordova apps
 *This aspect of the migration process applies to Worklight Foundation 6.2 - MobileFirst Platform Foundation 6.3-7.1*

 In past releases of IBM Worklight Foundation and IBM MobileFirst Platform Foundation, Classic Hybrid applications were created, developed, built and managed using the Eclipse Studio plug-in.
 Starting MobileFirst Foundation 8.0, support is introduced for standard Cordova applications, replacing the previous application model.
-Cordova applications can be created using standard community tools, for example the Cordova CLI (**note:** You can also [setup Eclipse for Cordova application development]({{site.baseurl}}/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-in-eclipse/)).
-The MobileFirst Cordova SDK is added to the mixture using the Cordova CLI as a set of Cordova plug-ins (available from [NPMJS](http://npmjs.org)).
+Cordova applications are created using standard community tools, for example the Cordova CLI (**note:** You can also [setup Eclipse for Cordova application development]({{site.baseurl}}/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-in-eclipse/)).
+The MobileFirst Cordova SDK is added to the mixture using the Cordova CLI as a set of Cordova plug-ins (available from [npm](http://npmjs.org)).

 The move to standard Cordova applications opens the door for developers to use their favorite tools and their own approaches to application development.
 As a developer you are now super-charged with the power that is the [Cordova eco-system](http://cordova.apache.org).